wookee9/wh-bp-react/README.md

 # React Sass Boilerplate

-A simple (but opinionated) React boilerplate, Sass and Webpack batteries included.
+A simple set of (opinionated) React boilerplates for different kinds of projects.
+Batteries included.

 ## Quickstart